Chang Ya-chung: Political career

 Chang later became chairman of the Chinese Integration Association.
 Following the election of Ma Ying-jeou to the presidency in 2008, Chang drafted a "Basic Agreement on Peaceful Cross-Strait Development" to be negotiated with China, published in the Journal of Current Chinese Affairs in 2010.
 Chang helped organize the Taipei Forum in 2012 to discuss Cross-Strait relations.
 That same year, Chang was appointed to a government committee to develop new guidelines for high school history textbooks.
 He also worked as an adviser to three textbook publishing companies.
 Chang has served as an aide to Hung Hsiu-chu and advised her 2016 presidential campaign.
 He received credit for developing Hung's "one China, same interpretation" Cross-Strait policy.
 Chang's own view on Cross-Strait relations has been described as "one China, three constitutions."
 While Hung served as Kuomintang chairwoman, the party passed a resolution supporting the establishment of the Sun Yat-sen School.
 The school was founded in March 2017, and Chang was named its president.
 Chang said later that year that the Sun Yat-sen School would field its own candidates to participate in Kuomintang primaries for local office.
 The Sun Yat-sen School worked with the 800 Heroes veterans' organization and the National Civil Servant Association, among others, to petition in support of a question regarding pension reductions on the 2018 Taiwanese referendum.

 In January 2019, Chang announced that he would be contesting the Kuomintang's nomination for the 2020 presidential election.
 He finished fifth of five candidates in the 2019 Kuomintang presidential primary won by Han Kuo-yu.

 Following Han's loss in the presidential election, Kuomintang chairman Wu Den-yih announced his intention to resign.
 Before Wu had formally stepped down, Chang became the first to announce his candidacy for the 2020 Kuomintang chairmanship election.
 Because he had not yet served on the Kuomintang's Central Committee or Central Review Committee, Chang's candidacy was ruled ineligible.
 In February 2021, the KMT announced that a proposal to appoint Chang to the Central Advisory Committee would be considered during the 21st National Congress.
 Chang ran in the 2021 Kuomintang chairmanship election, finishing second to Eric Chu.
+Chang placed fourth of six candidates in the 2025 Kuomintang chairmanship election.